apache/cassandra-java-driver/CONTRIBUTING.md

 Like commits, pull requests should be focused on a single, clearly stated goal.

-Avoid basing a pull request onto another one.
-If possible, the first one should be merged in first, and only then should the second one be created.
+Don't base a pull request onto another one, it's too complicated to follow two branches that evolve at the same time.
+If a ticket depends on another, wait for the first one to be merged.

 If you have to address feedback, avoid rebasing your branch and force-pushing (this makes the reviewers' job harder, because they have to re-read the full diff and figure out where your new